rob-balfre/svelte-select/docs/theming_variables.md

 # Theming variables

-The following variables can be overriden to style a Select component.
+You can override the following variables to style a Select component.

 <!-- List start -->
 - `--background`